remibeaufils/remibeaufils/README.md

 ## Hi there 👋

-I'm a full-stack software engineer with a passion for web3 and blockchain technologies.
+I am a full-stack software engineer with a passion for web3 and blockchain technologies.
 I enjoy building innovative solutions that leverage decentralized platforms and contribute to the growth of the blockchain ecosystem.

 <!-- Currently, I'm working on [specific projects, technologies, or frameworks you're using]. -->

-## My Toolbox
+## Frequently Used Languages and Tools

 ![TypeScript](https://img.shields.io/badge/-TypeScript-000?&logo=TypeScript)
 ![JavaScript](https://img.shields.io/badge/-JavaScript-000?&logo=JavaScript)